jieguann/cc-experiment4/README.md

 # cc-experiment4
-Start the project by modifying the file in P5/ProjectFile
+modify the Controller of phone in controllerPhone/ProjectFile/sketch.js modify the Desktop listener in listenerDesktop/ProjectFile/sketch.js